 F.S.
-101.68 Canvassing of absentee ballot. - The supervisor shall safely keep the ballot unopened in his or her office until the canvassing board canvasses the vote.
-The canvassing board may begin the canvassing of absentee ballots at 7 a.m. on the 15th day before the election, but not later than noon on the day following the election.
+101.68 Canvassing of vote by mail ballot. - The supervisor shall safely keep the ballot unopened in his or her office until the canvassing board canvasses the vote.
+The canvassing board may begin the canvassing of vote by mail ballots at 7 a.m. on the 15th day before the election, but not later than noon on the day following the election.

 F.S.
 101.733 Election emergency; purpose; elections emergency contingency plan. - The Governor may, upon issuance of an executive order declaring a state of emergency or impending emergency, suspend or delay any election.
-The Governor may take such action independently or at the request of the Secretary of State, a supervisor of elections from a county affected by the emergency circumstances, or a municipal clerk from a municipality affected by the emergency circumstances.
+The Governor may take such action independently or at the request of the Secretary of State, a supervisor of elections from a county affected by the emergency circumstances, or a municipal SOE from a municipality affected by the emergency.